No Match Found

 In the context of its broader tax transparency agenda, the EU Commission will propose legislation that requires businesses (with turnover of more than €750 million) to report information concerning their effective tax rates.
 Further details on this and other transparency measures are expected to become public in early 2022.

-Director, Tax Function Design and Tax Transparency Leader, PwC Switzerland
+Partner, Tax Function Design and Tax Transparency Leader, PwC Switzerland

 Tel: +41 58 792 47 16